Manoah wins second straight start, Blue Jays beat A's 4-3

 Manoah (2-0) allowed two runs and four hits for the Blue Jays (6-4), who lead the AL East.

-Manoah’s strong outing was a blessing for a Blue Jays rotation that took a hit when left-hander Hyun Jin Ryu was placed on the 10-day injured list before the game because of a sore forearm.

-“It’s never good when anybody goes on the IL, but it’s a part of the game,” Manoah said.

-The right-handed Manoah, who pitched six shutout innings against the Yankees last week, saw a 15-inning scoreless streak dating to last season get snapped when Oakland’s Stephen Vogt hit a solo home run in the fifth.
+The right-hander, who pitched six shutout innings against the Yankees last week, saw his 10-inning scoreless streak to begin the season snapped when Oakland’s Stephen Vogt hit a solo home run in the fifth.
 The homer was Vogt’s first.

-Manoah retired 10 of the final batters he faced, using a double-play grounder to erase Chad Pinder’s single in the fifth.

-“He doesn’t back down from anybody,” Blue Jays manager Charlie Montoyo said of Manoah.
-“When he gets in trouble, he goes from 92 to 94.”

 Left-hander Tim Mayza pitched 1 1/3 innings, Adam Cimber got two outs and Jordan Romano finished, extending his Blue Jays record streak of consecutive save conversions to 29.
 Romano leads the majors with six saves.